 I could write about the challenges of being part of a church as a single adult woman, but I’ll save that conversation for another post.

 I believe that we aren’t meant to live life on our own.
 And as a Christian, I believe that I’m not meant to experience and explore my faith alone.
 I want to have people in my life who support me in my faith, people I can engage with on a spiritual level.
-So maybe I’m ready to connect with a church again.
+I want to be known again.
+So maybe I’m ready to get back to church.
 Pray for me, friends.
 Thanks for reading.